FlavScents AInsights Entry for Benzyl Mercaptan (CAS: 100-53-8)

 4. Use in Flavors

-Benzyl mercaptan is primarily used in savory flavor applications, such as in meat, cheese, and vegetable flavors, where it serves as an impact note to enhance authenticity.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and the specific application.
-It is generally stable under typical food processing conditions but can be sensitive to oxidation, which may alter its sensory characteristics.
+Benzyl mercaptan is utilized in savory flavor categories, including meat, garlic, and onion flavors.
+It serves as an impact note, providing authenticity and depth to flavor profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering sulfur notes.
+It is relatively stable under heat but can oxidize, which may alter its sensory characteristics.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature